Sorry, you need to enable JavaScript to visit this website.

 Policy monitoring and evaluation

-Assessment and analysis of public youth policies in France have been developed and systematised over the last dozen or so years.
-Assessments, which may be quantitative, statistical or qualitative, are carried out by various public and private bodies (laboratories and academic research centres, research firms, etc.) Among other things, they seek to assess the impact of youth programmes and policies, and make recommendations.
+Assessment and analysis of public youth policies, along assessment or analysis of other policies in France, have been developed and systematised since the 1980s.
+They seek to assess the impact of youth programmes and policies, and make recommendations.

 • Ministry of Agriculture and Food: Department of Statistics and Foresight Analysis (Service de statistique et de la prospective – SSP)